Academic Degree Requirements

 J.S.D Program

 The minimum residency for the Doctor of the Science of Law (J.S.D.) degree is two semesters, although the program usually requires four to six semesters to complete.
-Additional degree program expectations are outlined in the Field of Law Handbook.
+Additional degree program expectations are outlined in the J.S.D.
+Field of Law Handbook.